max-powell/frontend-task/README.md

 ## Serving the app locally

-Fork and/or clone the repo
+Fork and/or clone the repo.

 Run `npm i && npm start`

-If the app does not automatically open in your browser, you can find the port in the terminal:
+If the app does not automatically open in your browser, you can find the port in your terminal:

 ```
 Compiled successfully!